molovo/roots-image-pipeline/README.md

 > Caveat: Converting some large png images with high levels of transparency can occasionally leave you with a webp image far larger than the original png.
 Use with caution.

-To conditionally server webp images to those browsers who can display them, add the following to your nginx configuration:
+To conditionally serve webp images to those browsers who can display them, add the following to your nginx configuration:
 ```nginx
 http {
   ...